Yoast/PHPUnit-Polyfills/README.md

 Contributing
 ------------
 Contributions to this project are welcome.
-Clone the repo, branch off from `develop`, make your changes, commit them and send in a pull request.
+Clone the repo, branch off from the oldest #.x branch the patch applies to, make your changes, commit them and send in a pull request against the correct #.x branch.

 If you are unsure whether the changes you are proposing would be welcome, please open an issue first to discuss your proposal.